-Lean leadership according to Art Byrne
+Lean Leadership, According to Art Byrne

 From doing lean to being lean — it’s a system

-Art’s book is timely for its emphasis on the way lean operates as a complete business system.
-Once you start (and where you start, and with which tool you start, depends on where you are and what your problem is), then you find that everything must change — become lean — for any work to take root and generate further gains.
-Reducing inventory and boosting flow will force your sales force to rethink its opportunities and incentives; and will cause your accounting system to throw out standard assumptions about what to value.
+Art’s book is a timely reminder emphasizing how lean operates as a complete business system.
+First, where you start and with which tool you use first depends on where you are and what your problem is.
+However, once you start, you find that everything must change — become lean — for any improvements to take root and generate further gains.
+For example, reducing inventory and boosting flow will force your sales force to rethink its opportunities and incentives; and will cause your accounting system to throw out standard assumptions about what to value.

-Recently I was able to observe operations at a Michigan factory of Herman Miller and was excited by what I saw from the team that has been practicing lean thinking for 15 years.
+Recently, I was able to observe operations at a Michigan factory of Herman Miller and was excited by what I saw from the team that has been practicing lean thinking for 15 years.
 The team I observed was assembling the famous Aeron office chair.
 I saw a vibrant example of a problem-solving culture characterized by individuals who have a clear line of sight to the goals of the business, deep knowledge of the work and how lean practice applies to improving it, and enthusiasm that is sky-high — all of which leads to a very successful business and ultimately delighted customers.

 The team was working enthusiastically to shave a half-second from their work cycle to meet the takt time of … 17 seconds.
 The team was working with its facilitator/leader in a thoughtful set of experiments to save that half-second.
-The team facilitators were working hand-in-hand with the operators, providing expert coaching to help them think of new ideas right there in the moment at the gemba.
+The team facilitators were working hand-in-hand with the operators, providing expert coaching to help them think of new ideas right there at the moment at the gemba.

 Did I mention that the team was working to save half a second?